pmarkette/frontend-nanodegree-mobile-portfolio/README.md

 Here are the measures that I took to achieve this:

 I enabled strict mode on all functions.

 I used the document.getElementById() Web API call instead of the slower document.querySelector().

 I used document.getElementsByClassName() Web API call instead of the slower document.querySelectorAll().

-There was a for loop that evaluated an array lenght propery as part of the conditonal statement.
+There was a for loop that evaluated an array length property as part of the conditonal statement.
 I made it a local variable to increase the efficiency of the loop.

 When possible I moved Web API calls out of loops and put them into local variables.

 I reduced the number of pizzas by making it a function of the screen height.